the-draw/the-draw.github.io/pages/contact.md

 ## The Draw is located at:

 34320 Old County K\\
-Bayfield, Wisconsin 54814\\
+Bayfield, Wisconsin 54814

 Phone: (715) 779-0155\\
-​Email: info@thedraw.org
+Email: the.draw.ps@hotmail.com

 ## Directions